 We ask for enthusiasm, an inquisitive mind, computer literacy and interest in history.
 Volunteers are expected to work a minimum of 1 day a week.
 English is the working language of the archive.
 Our volunteers come from a wide variety of backgrounds, but having skills or experience in archival studies, library studies, PR or social media is certainly a plus.

 Our office hours are Monday-Thursday 10.00-16.00.
 Most volunteers contribute one or two days per week.
-We ask for a minimum commitment of 1 day per week at the archive over a period of 6 months, although specific shorter term projects are possible.
+We ask for a minimum commitment of 1 day per week at the archive over a period of at least six months, although specific shorter term projects are possible.

 Why Should I Volunteer?